The Queers: Controversy

-Queer also voiced his opinion of the activist group Black Lives Matter, stating "Black Lives Matter doesn't care about black people, they just want to cause trouble and hate white people.
-If they truly cared they'd be in the ghettos of America trying to help there instead of screaming about white America.
-That's where the murders of black people are happening, but according to BLM it's all white cops who are doing it!
-It's insane thinking and not getting to the root of the problem at all.
-All lives matter."

-In a 2017 interview, Joe Queer stated "I get called a Nazi and racist because of our name, and then because I had an opinion about the Ferguson thing," he says.
-"I'm liberal as hell, and I was taken aback by how quickly people attacked me.
-To this day, I'll get snide comments.
-I was jumped by Nazis as a gay person, even though I'm not gay.
-I fought Nazis, so to be called a Nazi is lame by this alt-left."
-In the same interview he states that humor is a way to social change, we shouldn't take ourselves so seriously and that many people are looking for a reason to be offended.
-"In the old days of punk rock, all these bands were laughing at themselves, and they got their point across through humor," King says.
-"The Dead Kennedys, Black Flag, the Circle Jerks, the Dickies, the Angry Samoans, Flipper, X — they were funny, but they had a message.
-They were laughing at themselves.
-I don't think the new liberals are really offended.
-I think they're just looking for a reason to say they're offended.
-They completely take everything out of context.
-It's so insincere, this faux outrage."
+In 2014, Joe Queer posted online statements in support of Ferguson, Missouri police officer Darren Wilson who shot and killed Michael Brown in what was ultimately ruled self-defense after several investigations.
+Joe Steinhardt of Don Giovanni Records called on Asian Man Records and Recess Records to drop the Queers in response to Joe Queer's statements.
+Joe Queer later called Steinhardt a 'gutless wimp' and challenged him to a face to face debate to be filmed and put online.

 Members

 Since its formation, the band has gone through a few line-up changes, with Joe Queer as the only constant member.
 The band currently consists of Joe Queer (guitar/vocals), Ginger Fanculo (bass), and Hoglog Rehab (drums).
 The first line-up was Joe Queer, Tulu, Keith Hages and Wimpy Rutherford.
 The mid-1980s line-up was Joe Queer, JJ Rassler, Hugh O'Neill with Kevin Kecy or Evan Shore.
 The best-known line-up is from the 1990s Lookout Records era: Joe Queer, B-Face and Hugh O'Neill.
 After leaving Lookout Records, B-Face and Hugh O'Neill left and Dangerous Dave joined.
 The Queers continue to actively tour and a new record is in the works.
 In 1999, former drummer Hugh O'Neill died of brain cancer at the age of 41.